 We set premiums at the time a policy is issued based on our expectations regarding likely performance over the term of the policy.
+Our premium rates are developed based on expectations that may ultimately prove to be inaccurate.
 Our premiums are subject to approval by state insurance regulators, which can delay or limit our ability to increase our premiums.
-Generally, we will not be able to cancel the MI coverage or adjust renewal premiums during the life of an MI policy.
+Generally, we will not be able to cancel the MI coverage or adjust renewal premiums during the life of an MI policy to mitigate adverse development.
 As a result, higher than anticipated claims generally will not be able to be offset by premium increases on policies in force or mitigated by our non-renewal or cancellation of insurance coverage.
 While we believe our initial capital, premiums and investment earnings will provide a pool of resources sufficient to cover expected loss payments and have made estimates regarding loss payments and potential claims, the ultimate number and magnitude of claims we experience cannot be predicted with certainty and the actual premiums and investment earnings may not be sufficient to cover losses and/or our operating costs.
 An increase in the number or size of claims, compared to what we anticipate, could adversely affect our operating results or financial condition.
 We may not be able to achieve the results that we expect, and there can be no assurance that losses will not exceed our total resources.